WuBingzheng/primitive_fixed_point_decimal/benches/README.md

 3. `add-rescale-big`, the operand is large, requiring more time for rescaling;

-4. `add-rescale-huge`, after rescaling the operand, it overflows, so the other operand can only be rescaled downward.
+4. `add-rescale-huge`, the operand is so huge that it overflows after rescaling, so it can only rescale the other operand downward instead.
 This is very slow.
    Also this may lose precision.

 See the `bench_add()` function in the benchmark source code for more details.